Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 They're not idiots.

-Yeah, I mean, you should have heard Birmingham last time, oh my god.
+Yeah, you should have heard Birmingham last time.

-So we're going to talk about a wholesome gorilla today.
+so we're going to talk about a wholesome

-His keeper, Frank Guise, would walk with Alfred around the zoo to see the other animals,
+His keeper Frank guys would walk with Alfred around the zoo to see the other animals

-all whilst the baby gorilla wore knitted woollen jumpers.
+or whilst the baby gorilla wore knitted woolen jumpers.

 Matt, if you don't think that's cute, you're dead inside.

-I just, I find them really itchy and I can only imagine,
+I just find them really itchy and I can only imagine

 With a keeper with him.